niolabs/docs/docs/running-nio/docker.md

 # Run nio in a <span class="allow-caps">Docker</span> container

 Running the nio Platform as a [Docker](https://docker.com) container offers several benefits such as better deployment and lifecycle management.
-However, niolabs does not currently have a public downloadable Docker image because different licenses often have different nio binaries.
+However, niolabs does not currently have a public downloadable Docker image because different plans often have different nio binaries.
 Instead, you can build and manage your own Docker image using your nio binary.

 ---
 ## Clone the repository